 Chat Touchpoint

-For each chat touchpoint, there are three tabs:
+For each chat touchpoint, there are four tabs:

-To switch the selected tab from view mode to edit mode, click the “Edit” button.
+In order to switch to the selected tab from view mode to edit mode, click the Edit button.

 Touchpoint Tab

 When entering the Touchpoint tab, you will be in view mode.
-In order to switch to the edit mode, click the Edit button to start configuring your chat touchpoint.
+To switch to the edit mode, click the Edit button to start configuring your chat touchpoint.

 Use “Domain” to add the website URL where you want the widget to appear (check the available guidelines here).
 On the “Friendly name” field, provide a friendly name for the touchpoint, meaning that this will be the name shown to the agents.